 Nowadays, canvases come in a wide range of sizes, from big to miniature.
 A larger canvas means more space for paint and more room for others to join in the fun.
-On the other hand, small or handheld canvases create a challenge for your girl to overcome, which hones her focus, concentration, and her skill.
+On the other hand, small or handheld canvases create a challenge for your kids to overcome, which hones their focus, concentration, and skill.

 Regardless of the paints you choose, all will need to be diluted with water and transported into the spray bottle or water pistol.
 Warm or hot water works best during the mixing process.